shashank92/izitest/README.md

 #### Update Memorials

 The `UPDATE_MEMORIALS` action is triggered whenever the app gets a response from the endpoint.
-This can happen after the request that's fired when the memorial table component mounts, and also after the "Refresh memorial data" button is clicked.
+Currently, only one request is made to the endpoint after the `MemorialTable` component is mounted.

 ## Thanks
 Thanks to [IZI Mobile](http://izimobile.com/) for the project and usage of the endpoint.